SergioMolano/Guessing-Game-Back/README.md

 GET /intentos
 Retrieves the number of attempts made in the game.

-After running the project, it necessary to run the Front End in order to play the guessing number game.
+After running the project, it is necessary to run the Front End in order to play the guessing number game.